lotusnoir/ansible-provi_proxmox_kvm/README.md

 - check if vm already exists
   - no > create vm
   - yes > get vmid and node infos
-- Compare vm_configuration and vm on proxmox
+- Compare vm_configuration and vm on proxmox and set changes vars
-     - true > apply values on vm_configuration
+     - true > apply values from vm_configuration
      - false > skip